|Cash Back Rating:||3.9 / 5|

 |Issuer Customer Experience||5.0|

 In a Nutshell:

-A good card for foodies and commuters, the Discover it chrome credit card features an outstanding sign-up bonus that matches your rewards at the end of your first year and a solid bonus on restaurant and gas purchases.
+A good card for foodies and commuters, the Discover it® Chrome credit card features an outstanding sign-up bonus that matches the cash back you earn at the end of your first year and a solid rewards rate on restaurant and gas station purchases.